Introduction

 3. Lovage treats liver toxicity

-Lovage contains a high amount of antioxidants, reactive oxygen species scavengers (mannitol, dimethyl sulfoxide, and α-tocopherol) and prevents liver cell death thus protect the liver (5).
+Lovage contains a high amount of antioxidants, and reactive oxygen species scavengers (mannitol, dimethyl sulfoxide, and α-tocopherol) and prevents liver cell death thus protecting the liver (5).

 4. Antioxidative and Anti-inflammatory properties of Lovage leaves

-It contains a rich amount of flavonoids like rutin, phenolic acid such as 5-caffeoylquinic acid, and ligustilide that scavenge harmful radicals from the body and show anti-inflammatory activity by inhibition of bad enzymes (6).
+It contains a rich amount of flavonoids like rutin, phenolic acids such as 5-caffeoylquinic acid, and ligustilide that scavenge harmful radicals from the body and show anti-inflammatory activity by inhibiting of bad enzymes (6).

 5. Treat diabetes

-Lovage root contains canephron which is very effective to decrease microalbuminuria (diabetes symptoms) thus prevent the complication of diabetes mellitus (7).
+Lovage root contains canephron which is very effective in decreasing microalbuminuria (diabetes symptoms) thus preventing the complication of diabetes mellitus (7).

 6. Antimicrobial properties of the roots of lovage